 "As soon as you feel comfortable at Cedars-Sinai, you move to Olive View," says Dr. Weintraub.
 "Once you feel useful in orthopaedic surgery, you're on to pediatrics.
 You're never at the top of your game, and that's the point — to expose you to many different things.
 You'll often feel overwhelmed; just remember everybody [at DGSOM] wants you to succeed.
 It's a time-honored part of becoming a doctor."

 Physicians often quiz medical students on pertinent research or medical knowledge.
-Dr. Weintraub says it's OK to not know the answer.
-Just ask intelligent follow-up questions and learn from the experience.
+Dr. Weintraub says it's okay to pass on some questions and instead ask intelligent follow-up questions to learn from the experience.

 "During physical exams, doctors often ask, 'Can you see this?' or 'Can you feel that?'
 Sometimes you can't," he assures.
 "Just say, 'No, but will you show me, and why is it this way?'"